-Clients participate in Art Therapy weekly.
+Clients participate in Art group weekly.
 In addition, teens use visual arts to find new, creative modes of expression.

 Individualized pacing with specialized tutors allows our team to provide extensive support.
 Therefore, this helps students prepare for AP, SAT, or ACT exams.

 Our staff creates tailored instruction for each student, informed by neuro-psychoeducational test results, transcripts, family/parent input, and input from school.

 Each student receives an Individualized Academic Plan (IAP) in age-appropriate state standards.
 In addition, the (IAP) incorporates academic assessment, neuro-psychoeducational testing, parental input, and personal needs.

-We provide neuropsychoeducational testing in the areas of academic achievement, cognitive abilities, and social/emotional development.
+We can arrange for neuro-psychoeducational testing in the areas of academic achievement, cognitive abilities, and social/emotional development.